 What I’ve Been Eating

-I’m a creature of habit and while I haven’t been following a certain diet like Keto, FWTWL, or Paleo, I have been very mindful of what I consume.
+I’m a creature of habit and while I haven’t been following a certain diet like Keto, FWTWL, or Paleo, I have been very mindful of what I consume and I have been having the best routines thanks to my personal trainer.
 I have the My Fitness Pal app on my phone and I log everything I eat, even on days where I have a drink or go out to eat.
 I stick to 1,200 calories a day max but really what I’m the most aware of is my carb and sugar intake.
 Because they are low in fiber and digested quickly, eating refined carbs can cause major swings in blood sugar levels.
 To avoid this I make sure to fill up on high protein foods like eggs, cheese and plenty of turkey.
 A few years ago I had a food sensitivity test done to see which foods were causing inflammation in my body (read more about that here) and I try to eat as little as possible from that list.

 buy fildena online https://myindianpharmacy.net/fildena.html no prescription